wenxuhaskell/lt2222-v21-a3/README.md

 Bonus Part A: Perplexity (4 points)

+It is implemented under the folder bonusa.

 The eval.py implemented the calculation of the perplexity of the trained model for the test data set.
-The perplexity value is high which means that the trained model has difficult to decide for the given test data.
+The perplexity value is high which means that the trained model has difficulty to decide for the given test data.

+Experiments with calculation of perplexity:

 Five variations of k when e = 100.